1 | Fer-de-lance |

 3 | Central American rattlesnake |

-The king rattlesnake of far southern Mexico through to northwest Costa Rica.
-At 1.4 metres and a maximum of 1.8, it’s one of the longest rattlesnakes, easily outstripping US characters such as the tiger or rock rattlesnake.
-For most central American countries, whether Nicaragua, Belize or Guatemala, it’s the sole rattlesnake species (Mexico has dozens).
+The ruling rattlesnake of far southern Mexico through to northwest Costa Rica.
+At 1.4 metres and a maximum of 1.8 metres, this is one of the longest rattlesnakes worldwide, easily outstripping such infamous US characters as the tiger or rock rattlesnake.
+For countries like Nicaragua and Costa Rica, this is the sole rattlesnake species, although Guatemala is also home to the less common Tzabcan rattlesnake.

-Central American rattlesnakes stay away from rainforests.
+Central American rattlesnakes (Crotalus simus) stay well away from rainforests.
 They prefer drier habitats, including scrubland, thorny thickets, dry tropical forests and dry open areas.
-Their patterns are diamond-shaped, with standard colours of beige and dark brown, but their scales are especially keeled (sharp), with pointed spikes at the end of each.
+Their patterns are diamond-shaped, with the standard colours of beige and dark brown, but their scales are especially jagged, with pointed spikes at the end of each.

 Crotalus simus is a strange rattlesnake, as bites are actually harder to treat as newborns.
 Younglings have an abundance of PLA2 neurotoxins in their venom (55.9% of the total).
-These transition to haemorrhaging toxins in adulthood, namely metalloproteinases (71.7% of total), which are more easily treated by the standard pitviper antivenom.
+These transition to haemorrhaging toxins in adulthood, namely metalloproteinases (71.7% of total), which are more easily treatable using standard pitviper antivenom.
 Adult central American rattlesnakes only share 50% of their toxin profile with younglings.

 4 | Central American indigo snake |